YusufTarek/Data-analysis-projects/Covid_data_exploration-SQL/README.md

 ## Overview

-This project focuses on analyzing COVID-19 data, specifically exploring population statistics, infection rates, death counts, and vaccination trends across different locations and continents.
-The provided SQL queries extract key insights to understand the impact of the pandemic on a global scale.
+This project delves into the exploration of COVID-19 data spanning the years 2020 to 2023.
+With a dataset covering 255 distinct locations across 6 continents, containing 365,376 rows and 67 columns of data, the analysis aims to uncover valuable insights.
+The provided SQL queries, numbering 19 in total, have been meticulously designed to extract information on population statistics, infection rates, death counts, and vaccination trends.
+This README.md provides a comprehensive guide on the queries and their application for a better understanding of the global impact of the pandemic.

 ## Queries and Analysis